tonytian98/DMBack/README.md

 # Database Migration - Backend

 Backend for migrating a MySQL project from a local database to a cloud (Azure) platform.
+## how it works
+create _history_table to store updates in the old db
+create triggers for INSERT, UPDATE, DELETE and use (old_primary_keys, version_number) as composite primary key
+update the tables according to the latest version for each row that was updated according to the history table

+check the table_names, check the total row numbers, check random percentage of rows data (ORDER BY RAND()), check all rows data
 ## Set up

 ### Set up virtual environment